xxxVIKTORxxx/Noise-encryptor-decryptor/README.md

 * Add a two-level encryption like with ceaser-chipser before the noise-encoder, and the same for decoder

 ___
-* Inplement this for steganography with pics/images files, music/sound files, etc
+* Implement this for steganography with pics/images files, music/sound files, etc